-The coastal regions of South China witness the most active convection in China, especially after the onset of the East Asian summer monsoon (Zhang et al., 2017; Luo et al., 2017, 2020).
-The orographic effects and the convergence between land breezes/downslope winds and low-level onshore flows (especially the onshore marine LLJ) play an important role in the regional hydrologic cycle (Luo et al., 2020; Wang et al., 2021; Bao et al., 2021).
+The coastal regions of South China witness the most active convection in China, especially after the onset of the East Asian summer monsoon (Luo et al., 2017, 2020; Q. Zhang et al., 2017).
+The orographic effects and the convergence between land breezes/downslope winds and low-level onshore flows (especially the onshore marine LLJ) play an important role in the regional hydrologic cycle (Bao et al., 2021; Luo et al., 2020; Wang et al., 2021).
 The CI occurrences in this region are pronounced from June to August, with a primary peak in the early afternoon and a secondary peak at midnight (Bai et al., 2020a).
 They are primarily concentrated within 100 km of the coastline with local maxima around coastal orography.
 One of the local maxima in CI occurrence is located in the Yangjiang region (refer to the blue box in Figure 1a) on the western coast of Guangdong Province.
-This area is also one of the climatological rainfall centers where the annual rainfall accumulation can reach 2200 mm (refer to the colored dots in Figure 1a; Luo et al., 2017; Wu et al., 2020).
-During the warm seasons, the Yangjiang region is dominated by short-duration convective rainfall on land in the afternoon and the long-duration rainfall on coastlines in the morning (Chen et al., 2018; Li et al., 2019).
-Case studies also showed that the presence of so-called "double LLJs" in the coastal region may encourage CI (refer to Figure 21 in Du & Chen, 2019a; Liu et al., 2020).
+This area is also one of the climatological rainfall centers where the annual rainfall accumulation can reach 2,200 mm (refer to the colored dots in Figure 1a; Luo et al., 2017; Wu et al., 2020).
+During the warm seasons, the Yangjiang region is dominated by short-duration convective rainfall on land in the afternoon and the long-duration rainfall on coastlines in the morning (G. Chen et al., 2018; Li et al., 2019).
+Case studies also showed that the presence of so-called "double LLJs" in the coastal region may encourage CI (refer to Figure 21 in Du & Chen, 2019b; Liu et al., 2020).
 The low-level convergence and higher-level divergence in such an ambient wind profile produce a favorable dynamic structure for low-level lifting.
-It is our impression that the quantitative precipitation forecast (QPF) failure often results from an inability in anticipating CI and the associated LLJs (Zhang & Meng, 2018, 2019), especially for the afternoon convection.
-Considering that the Yangjiang region is a hotspot of convection and rainfall, improving our knowledge on the CI characteristics and associated physical processes over there is important for scientific understanding and operational forecast.
+It is our impression that the QPF failure often results from an inability in anticipating CI and the associated LLJs (M. Zhang